eBPF for APM

 How it works

-Our advanced eBPF agent runs as a DaemonSet across your Kubernetes cluster, providing complete visibility into every packet transmitted or received by each service with no sampling or guesswork required; we capture everything.
+The OpenTelemetry eBPF instrumentation agent runs as a DaemonSet across your Kubernetes cluster, providing complete visibility into every packet transmitted or received by each service with no sampling or guesswork required; it captures everything at the kernel level.

 The eBPF agent categorizes traffic by protocol, either by detecting it from raw data or identifying the originating library.
-Service-to-service connections are fully mapped, enabling us to trace complete interactions, such as HTTP requests, SQL queries, and their responses.
+Service-to-service connections are fully mapped, enabling complete interaction tracing, such as HTTP requests, gRPC calls, SQL queries, and their responses.
 Each interaction is enriched with OpenTelemetry (OTel) conventions, enhancing the contextual insights.

 The figure below illustrates the data flow within the eBPF deployment.